oddluck/limnoria-plugins/doc/DuckHunt.rst

   This config variable defaults to 300 and is channel specific.

   The maximum amount of time before a new duck may be launched (in seconds)

+supybot.plugins.DuckHunt.kickMode
+  This config variable defaults to True and is channel specific.

+  If someone shoots when there is no duck, should he be kicked from the channel? (this requires the bot to be op on the channel)